marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading/writing to database fails

-`400` error: "Missing required params"
+`400` error: "Missing required parameters."
 - Occurs when request is missing one of the two parameters

-`400` error: "Username is already associated with an existing account"
+`400` error: "Username is taken."
 - Occurs when given username already has an account